 A vehicle is registered in a country when it is entered in a register of commercial motor vehicles kept by an official body, whether or not such registration is combined with the issue of a registration plate.
 For some time it was unclear whether the drawing vehicle (tractor) or the drawn vehicle (trailer, semi trailer) was the basis for inclusion of the statistics of a country.
-Council Regulation 1172/98 has made it clear that the "drawing vehicle" (the road motor vehicle) has to be the basis for the statistical information.
+Regulation (EU) 70/2012 makes it clear that the "drawing vehicle" (the road motor vehicle) has to be the basis for the statistical information.